tfxl/CA_projects/workbook_T1A1/TimothyLong_T1A1.md

 ### 3) Stack:

 The stack follows a linear structure which is Last In First Out (LIFO), also known as First In Last Out (FILO) (5).
 These data structures can be arranged like a Ruby array, being enclosed in square brackets `[1, 2, 3, 4, 5]` (2) but is utilised when order and constant time is important (6).

-Some memorable examples of where stacks can be used include the "undo" feature in word processeor (last change, first one undone) or the back button in browsers (last page visitied, first page returned to) (6).
+Some memorable examples of where stacks can be used include the "undo" feature in word processors (last change, first one undone) or the back button in browsers (last page visited is first one returned to) (6).
 Stacks can be used to replace recursive methods with a standard loop, and as seen in the examples prior, maintain an order of items to complete, with the most recent on top (1).

 ![Diagram of a Stack operations](https://cdn.programiz.com/sites/tutorial2program/files/stack.png) Source (7)